jhudsl/OTTR_Template/README.md

 book_filename: "ITCR_Course_Name"
 chapter_name: "Chapter "
-repo: https://github.com/jhudsl/ITCR_Course_Template/ # make sure you update this for your GitHub Repo!!
+repo: https://github.com/jhudsl/ITCR_Course_Template/ ##Make sure you update this for your GitHub Repo!!
 rmd_files: ["index.Rmd",
             "01-intro.Rmd",
             "02-chapter_of_course.Rmd",
-                     "03-chapter_of_course.Rmd",
+            "03-chapter_of_course.Rmd",  ##Only this is new!
             "about.Rmd"]
 new_session: yes
 delete_merged_file: true
 language: